Thursday, October 25, 2012

 Under other circumstances, I might have taken it, because I was starting to get antsy about what I was doing there.
 I wasn't some drifting college kid; I needed a real job where I could go somewhere, not just stock some shelves for 15K a year.

-It turned out that the assistant who was in the doghouse quit a couple months later, to become a District Manager for a video rental chain.
+It turned out that the assistant who was in the doghouse quit a couple months later to become a District Manager for a video rental chain.
 (Remember those?)
 Not long after that, two of my favorite co-workers went with her to train to become store managers.
 I don’t remember if she came to me or I went to her, but I also agreed to jump ship and dip my toe into video rental.
-At least I’d be getting back into a medium I knew something about.
+At least I’d get back into a medium I knew something about.

 My manager was nice about it; she knew I’d been slumming and needed something more.
 She only asked that I put it in writing, to which I agreed, provided I could do it in limericks.
 She agreed, provided there was no haiku.
-I threw in a haiku anyway, because that’s just how I roll.
-(I posted that “letter” before, if you care to have a look.
-It was pretty good work, if I do say so myself.)
+I threw in a haiku anyway because that’s just how I roll.
+(I posted that “letter” before if you care to have a look.
+It was pretty good work if I do say so myself.)

-So in March of 1997, I became a trainee for Video World, a 19-store chain that ran from Virginia to upstate New York.
-They started me in a downtown store because that’s where their best training manager was.
+So in March of 1997, I became a trainee for Video World, a 19-store chain that spanned from Virginia to upstate New York.
+They started me in a downtown Albany store because that’s where their best training manager was.
 It was nothing I hadn't been through before at my record store in Cleveland.

 The biggest difference was in me.
 I was no longer the unsure 20-something, testing the waters of wielding authority.